-Colombia: Choco to Amazonia: Day 14 After a final morning at El Paujil, we shall drive south along the Magdalena Valley to Libano for an overnight stay.
-Travelling along the valley we may find Crested Caracara, Groove-billed Ani, Scrub Greenlet, Buff-breasted Wren, Tropical Gnatcatcher and Giant Cowbird.
+Colombia with a Difference: Day 15 After some early morning birding at El Paujil, we shall drive to Anori for a two nights stay at the Reserva Arrierito Antioqueño (or Chestnut-capped Piha Reserve).
+At first, we travel along the Magdalena Valley, where we should find Crested Caracara, Groove-billed Ani, Scrub Greenlet, Buff-breasted Wren, Tropical Gnatcatcher and Giant Cowbird.

-Other species we may well find here include Blue-fronted Parrotlet, Red-headed Barbet, Golden-olive Woodpecker, Olivaceous Woodcreeper, Red-faced Spinetail, Buff-throated Foliage-gleaner, Western Woodhaunter, Tawny-throated Leaftosser, Ochre-breasted Antpitta, the aptly-named Ornate Flycatcher, the superb but secretive Sooty-headed Wren, Yellow-throated Bush-Tanager and the shy Yellow-throated Brush-Finch, and we may also come across the attractive Rufous-rumped Antwren, the scarce Pale-eyed Thrush, and Guira, Black-faced, Speckled, Silver-throated, Lemon-rumped and White-winged Tanagers.
+Other species we may well find here include Blue-fronted Parrotlet, Red-headed Barbet, Golden-olive Woodpecker, Olivaceous Woodcreeper, Red-faced Spinetail, Buff-throated Foliage-gleaner, Western Woodhaunter, Streak-capped Treehunter, Tawny-throated Leaftosser, Ochre-breasted Antpitta, the aptly-named Ornate Flycatcher, the superb but secretive Sooty-headed Wren, Yellow-throated Bush-Tanager and the shy Yellow-throated Brushfinch, and we may also come across the attractive Rufous-rumped Antwren, the scarce Pale-eyed Thrush, and Guira, Black-faced, Speckled, Silver-throated, Lemon-rumped and White-winged Tanagers.
 Night birding here may produce Lyre-tailed Nightjar or even the rare Cinnamon Screech Owl.

 En route we will make a stop in some dry forest where we will attempt to find the recently discovered Antioquia Wren, hopefully being alerted to it by its musical song.
-In the same area we may well find the endemic Greyish Piculet and Apical Flycatcher, and Scarlet-fronted Parakeets regularly screech overhead.
+In the same area, we may well find the endemic Greyish Piculet and Apical Flycatcher, as well as Highland and Tody Motmots, Yellow-headed Manakin, while Scarlet-fronted Parakeets regularly screech overhead.

-On the way we will begin our birding along the excellent and partially forested road that connects Bahia Solano Airport to El Valle.
-We are likely to bird this road on several occasions and here we may see the range restricted Black-breasted and Pied Puffbirds, Black-striped Woodcreeper the delightful Blue and Black-tipped Cotingas and the fabulous Golden-collared Manakin.
+On the way, we will begin our birding along the excellent and partially forested road that connects Bahia Solano Airport to El Valle.
+We are likely to bird this road on several occasions and here we may see the restricted-range Black-breasted and Pied Puffbirds, Black-striped Woodcreeper the delightful Blue and Black-tipped Cotingas and the fabulous Golden-collared Manakin.